 As online media grows and evolves, online businesses thrive alongside this upward trend.
-Recent company reviews state that now every 5 in 8 businesses are operating online carrying out eCommerce business.
-With this boom in startups, it is great news for the economy and worldwide trade, however, like any business (online or offline) companies are still susceptible to legal implications if they don’t abide by the law.
+Recent company reviews state that now every 5 in 8 businesses are operating online carrying out ecommerce business.
+Like any business – online or offline) -companies are still susceptible to legal implications if they don’t abide by the law.

 When it comes to eCommerce business there are many legal issues that can arise due to the specific nature of the operation.
 If these issues are neglected and not taken care of correctly, they can lead to some serious problems for your online company – financially and for every day operations.
 To help owners avoid such issues, we’ve outlined below the most common legal issues faced by eCommerce entrepreneurs.
 Hopefully, they come in handy!

 If your whole operation conducts all of its activity through your website, not being incorporated can cause real issues.
 If you aren’t registered as a company it means that your company isn’t a separate legal and financial entity from yourself.
 Most people incorporate their online business in order for personal liability protection so that their own assets aren’t at risk if debts or bankruptcy occurs.
 Often when people set up an eCommerce shop in a hurry they forget to do this and if things go south quickly, the debts build and they become personally responsible for owed money.